niplav/site/99_klong_problems.md

 	$$phi(m)=(p_{1}-1)*p_{1}^{m_{1}-1}+(p_{2}-1)*p_{2}^{m_{2}-1}+...=\sum_{i=1}^{n} (p_{i}-1)*p_i^{m_{i}-1}$$
 </div>

+TODO: This formula is wrong.
+It is not the sum, but the product of these calculations that computes the phi function.

 ### P38 (*) Compare the two methods of calculating Euler's totient function.

 Use the solutions of problems P34 and P37 to compare the algorithms.